 So every mortgage payment is a form of savings because it increases the amount because it increases the amount of your home that you own, known as the “equity” in your home.
 Renters are not able to build equity with their monthly payments.

 Also, if you make a 20% down payment, and secure a long-term fixed-rate mortgage (ideally 30 years), you will have the same payment month after month, year after year.
 This provides a sense of stability that a renter does not have.
 Rents are often increased every time the cost of living goes up.

-I helped Shireen run the numbers and we knew she could afford to buy.
+I helped my friend run the numbers and we knew she could afford to buy.
 It was not so special what she did, just prudent.
-Now eight years later, her hard work is paying off.
-Sort of.
-In fact, she is much better off continuing to live in this apartment for now, so the gains are only “on paper.”
+Now fifteen years later, her hard work will pay off when she is ready to sell.
+In the meantime, she is able to enjoy living in this fantastic apartment.